Artist-in-Residence Program/Maker Kollel

 Applicants should have some background in Jewish text study and work in the arts/making/craft (not necessarily in combination).
 While no specific degrees or certificates are required, you will be asked in the application to give a bit of detail about your experience in learning and art production.

-Applications open June 17th.
+Applications open June 18, and close July 18.
 Please be in touch with any questions firstname.lastname@example.org.